Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Values - ‘standard names’ from the JDK Security API:

 Specifies a keystore certificate, for HTTPS support.
-The file should be named certificate.jks
+The file should be named certificate.jks.
+For example:

 keystore.file=conf/certificate.jks